Born Cages

-Born Cages was a New York City-based indie rock band formed in 2011 by Vlad Holiday.
+Born Cages was a New York City-based indie rock band formed in 2011.
 In January 2018, the band officially announced it had split after 6 years of touring and recording.
 Past members include Vlad Holiday, Matt Maroulakos, Dave Tantao, Amanda Carl, Steve Kellner, Pete Malleo, and Mike Lisa.
-The band released their final mini-album/EP Exit Signs In A Burning Building around SXSW Music Festival in March 2017, where NPR raved, "Undeniably great songs...
+The band released their final mini-album/EP Exit Signs in a Burning Building around SXSW Music Festival in March 2017, where NPR raved, "Undeniably great songs...
 Every moment was Instagram-ready, and every song made me want to throw my hands in the air...
 I look forward to saying, 'I saw them when...'"
-The album contained lead single "Ain't Gonna Happen", which charted on Spotify's United States Viral 50.
+The album contained the lead single "Ain't Gonna Happen", which charted on Spotify's United States Viral 50.

 Born Cages shared stages with bands like Guns N' Roses, The Subways, Hockey, Magic Man, X Ambassadors, Donald Cumming (of The Virgins), Har Mar Superstar, JD Samson, Said The Whale, and Public Access TV.

-On February 19 and 23 of 2012, the band were hand-picked to open for Guns N' Roses in Chicago and Maryland.
+On February 19 and 23 of 2012, the band was hand-picked to open for Guns N' Roses in Chicago and Maryland.

-Formation and Early Days
+Formation

 In October 2011, the band began booking shows in New York City under the moniker Electric Sun.
 The band's first live show was at Music Hall of Williamsburg on October 26, 2011.
 In October 2012, they changed their name to "Born Cages" due to too many people confusing them for a 1970s rock band that shared the same name, fronted by The Scorpions' Uli Jon Roth.
-The band's first show as Born Cages was at CMJ Music Festival with X Ambassadors.
-Vlad Holiday remains the only original member from the Electric Sun days.
+The band's first show as Born Cages was at the CMJ Music Festival with X Ambassadors.
+Vlad Holiday remained the only original member from the Electric Sun days.